Best put the kettle on, twice.

 During the Indonesian Confrontation against Malaysia, the RAF relied on RN commando-carriers to ferry helicopters to Borneo.
 They lacked the range to fly there.

 British and Commonwealth supported the Malaysian Government against Indonesian aggression and deployed forces from all 3 Services.
 The Far East Fleet provided a considerable deterrent against Indonesian escalation and the presence of its strike carriers posed a threat that Indonesia could not counter.
 Carrier and air group transits of high-visibility international waters such as the Sunda Strait added to their value.
 RAF could not provide such a visible deterrent.

-The then president of Borneo encourage a local group to revolt, seeking a unification of Malaysia, the Philippines and Indonesia and a number of attacks were carried out and a pre prepared plan, Operation Borneo, was commenced.
+The then-president of Borneo encourage a local group to revolt, seeking unification of Malaysia, the Philippines and Indonesia and a number of attacks were carried out and a pre-prepared plan, Operation Borneo, was commenced.
 RAF Beverleys and New Zealand and Australian aircraft flew a battalion of Gurkhas into a number of locations to reinforce and restore order.
 Hunters and Canberras were detached to provide close air support and Beavers and Austers continued to provide localised support.
 42 Commando joined the action and HMS Albion was on the scene with Whirlwind and Wessex helicopters a short time later.